NEW - Pathway Planner Triage Tool

 More information available through a FREE webinar:

-To find out more sign up to a free webinar where a member of the Careerpilot team will describe the Pathway Planner in more detail and how it has been used in the 6 pilot schools to date.
+To find out more sign up to a free 'Introduction to the Pathway Planner' webinar where a member of the Careerpilot team will describe the Pathway Planner in more detail, how it has been used in the 6 pilot schools to date and explain how you can sign up to use it.

 This includes access to all of the following resources to help you use the Pathway Planner effectively:

-- Lesson Plans, structured presentations for pre-guidance and worksheets to help staff deliver the pre-guidance sessions
+- Lesson Plans, structured presentations (including an online session) for pre-guidance to help staff deliver the pre-guidance sessions

 - Access to the electronic Pathway Planner Triage Tool that students use through the existing Careerpilot site